New Renault 5 electric car: reborn classic could cost as little as £17,500

 According to de Meo: "It has to be a car that's in that range of price; we want to make it simple, accessible and essential.
 It needs to be an affordable product."

-Renault has also confirmed a small retro-inspired electric crossover is also in the works, called the Renault 4.
+Renault has also confirmed a small retro-inspired electric crossover, called the Renault 4, has been given a green light for production.
 The original version of the small family car was built between 1961 and 1992 – an astonishingly long production run that generated over eight million sales.
-The reimagined electric Renault 4 is expected to be slightly more practical than the 5, with a larger boot and the potential for a commercial version.
+The reimagined electric Renault 4 is expected to be slightly more practical than the 5, with a larger boot and the potential for a commercial version, but it will use the same CMF-BEV underpinnings.

-Meanwhile, Renault's performance-car offshoot Alpine has confirmed it will develop a faster hot-hatchback version of the 5 featuring a 215bhp electric motor and the larger 52kWh battery.
+Meanwhile, Renault's performance-car offshoot Alpine is developing a faster hot-hatchback version of the 5 featuring a 215bhp electric motor and the larger 52kWh battery.
 Alpine's more potent version of the 5 should take around six seconds to go from 0-62mph.

 New Renault 5 electric design